If you are planning to visit Orlando at Christmas, you don’t want to miss some of the best Orlando Christmas lights on display this holiday season.

 LIGHT UP THE HOLIDAYS AT CRANES ROOST PARK IN ALTAMONTE SPRINGS

-Date & Time: December 4 – January 2 starting at dusk
+Date & Time: December 3 – first weekend in January starting at dusk

 Location: Cranes Roost Park in Altamonte Springs